The Wizard's Apprentice- Now Available!

 About the Book

-The Kingdom of Colonodona has been peaceful for years, and a new generation of royalty now flourishes beneath the watchful eyes of Queen Sitnalta and King Navor.
-Prince Lucas studies magic from his mentor, the Wizard Kralc, while his older sister, Princess Audrina, prepares for the distant day when she’ll take on the mantle of Queen.
-With the prince and princess preoccupied by the everyday concerns of magic and rulership, the excitement of their mother’s youth seems long past—except for the nightmares plaguing Prince Lucas’s sleep with what he fears are premonitions of a deadly future.
+The Kingdom of Colonodona has been peaceful for years.
+A new generation flourishes under the watchful eyes of Queen Sitnalta and King Navor.
+Prince Lucas studies magic from his mentor, the Wizard Kralc, while his older sister, Princess Audrina prepares for the day when she'll take on the mantle of Queen.
+With the prince and princess preoccupied by the everyday concerns of magic and politics, the excitement and adventures of their mother's youth seem long past- until Prince Lucas finds himself plagued by nightmares that he fears are premonitions of a deadly future.

 Preview Excerpt